 Even with this clarity, this statement has been misinterpreted by many teachers who claim to represent Jesus yet do not understand his message.

 Instead of focusing on the love that Jesus had for his followers, their focus has been upon his statement, "that he lay down his life for his friends."

 They have sought to take advantage of Jesus' life and service for their own fame and fortune.
 This is not what "friends" do.
 Jesus was referring to his followers, who were serving him.
 These are the "friends" Jesus is referring to.
 And he knew he would be persecuted for the teachings that he was giving his followers - the teachings that would essentially save them spiritually.

-Rather than understand the loving relationships that exist between Jesus and the Supreme Being, and Jesus and his students, they have tried to expand this statement out of context into a universal claim that Jesus died for our sins.
+Rather than understand the loving relationships that exist between Jesus and the Supreme Being, and Jesus and his followers, some have tried to expand this statement out of context into a universal claim that Jesus died for our sins.

 Their claim is that the Supreme Being became a man and allowed himself to be crucified in order to cleanse the sins of humanity.

 Is there logic in this doctrine?This is doctrine is not based on scripture or the teachings of Jesus, but based upon the desires of the Roman emperors and their church surrogates to dominate the peoples of Western Europe and the Middle East by creating a church-state where they could control religious thought.

 They sought (and succeeded) to develop a single religion that controlled the people.

 This doctrine of God becoming Jesus and dying for our sins - communicated through the Nicene Creed - was brutally enforced throughout the Roman empire and beyond.
 Any manuscript that mentioned another doctrine was burnt.
 Entire libraries were burnt in the decades and centuries following the 325 AD Nicene synod.
 And over the next ten centuries, anyone caught teaching any other doctrine was imprisoned or burnt at the stake.